-This is where female founders can find the right funding for their startup
+Female founders can find the right support for their startup here

-Whether it's money from venture capitalists or prize donors, networks or events - there are more and more funding opportunities specifically for female founders.
+Whether it's money from venture capitalists or award sponsors, networks or events - there are more and more funding programs specifically for female founders.
 An overview of the best-known programs - and for whom they are suitable.

 Grace

 The Grace Accelerator is aimed at future female entrepreneurs.
-It aims to help them develop their idea to the point where their desire to start up becomes a concrete plan.
-For this purpose, a two-and-a-half-week summer camp is held every year.
+It is designed to help them develop their idea to the point where their desire to found a company becomes a concrete plan.
+A two-and-a-half-week summer camp is held every year for this purpose.
 There are various workshops on topics such as design thinking, legal, marketing, finance and investment.
-Coaches and mentors train the aspiring female founders in the development of start-up concepts and business plans.
-Participation is open to women or mixed teams.
+Coaches and mentors train the prospective female founders in the development of start-up concepts and business plans.
+Participation is possible for women or mixed teams.

-In addition, Grace also operates a Grünnnderinnen loft in Berlin-Kreuzberg.
-This is meant to be a space for ideas, creativity and entrepreneurship and an opportunity to expand one's network.
-In addition, Grace digital is currently in the works.
+Grace also runs a green women's loft in Berlin-Kreuzberg.
+This is intended to be a space for ideas, creativity and entrepreneurship and an opportunity to expand your network.
+Grace digital is also currently in the works.
 This is intended to be a platform for female founders that accompanies them step by step.

 Who is supported?

-What stage of development do the start-ups need to be in?
+What stage of development must the start-ups be in?

 How long does the program last?